Isotopes of lithium: Lithium-6

 The deuterium–tritium fusion reaction has been investigated as a possible energy source, as it is currently the only fusion reaction with sufficient energy output for feasible implementation.
 In this scenario, lithium enriched in lithium-6 would be required to generate the necessary quantities of tritium.
-Mineral and brine lithium resources are a potential limiting factor in this scenario, but seawater can eventually also be used.
-Pressurized heavy-water reactors such as the CANDU produce small quantities of tritium in their coolant/moderator from neutron absorption and this is sometimes extracted as an alternative to the use of Lithium-6.
+Mineral and brine lithium resources are a potential limiting factor in this scenario, but lithium could be extracted from seawater if necessary.
+Pressurized heavy-water reactors such as the CANDU produce small quantities of tritium in their coolant/moderator from neutron absorption, and this is sometimes extracted, presenting an alternative to the use of lithium-6 for small quantities of tritium.